kroman0/products/quintagroup.transmogrifier.simpleblog2quills/trunk/README.txt

 This package was designed to work and tested on next Plone versions:

- - Plone 3.1.5
+ - Plone 2.1

-    Quills_ plone product is required, now version 1.6 is supported.
+    SimpleBlog_ plone product is required.

+ - Plone 3

+    Quills_ or QuillsEnabled plone product is required.
+When migrating to QuillsEnabled please edit transmogrifier import pipeline configuration file located in quintagroup/transmogrifier/simpleblog2quills/import.cfg (comments
+    in that file will guide you through necessary modifications).

 Running tests